SathyaBhat/sathyasays.com/content/posts/2022-05-lbr-gbr-zero-downtime.md

 Route 53 supports the following routing policies.

-* Simple routing - This is a standard DNS record with no Route 53 routing.
+* Simple routing - Simple routing is a standard DNS record.
 This is what most other DNS services would do.
-* Failover routing - This policy lets us route traffic to an alternate resource when the primary resource is unhealthy.
+* Failover routing - Failover routing policy lets us route traffic to an alternate resource when the primary resource is unhealthy.
-* Geolocation routing ("GBR") - This policy lets us route traffic to different resources based on the geographic location of where the request is originating from.
+* Geolocation routing ("GBR") - Geolocation routing policy lets us route traffic to different resources based on the geographic location of where the request is originating from.
-* Latency-based routing ("LBR") - This policy lets us route traffic to various resources based on the best latency that was measured.
+* Latency-based routing ("LBR") - Latency-based routing policy lets us route traffic to various resources based on the best latency that was measured.

-These policies are set up when you create a Route 53 record.
+The routing policy is selected as you create a record in Route 53.

 ### Latency-based routing